RAvdek/legendrian_links/README.md

 The program focuses on enumerations of augmentations and computation of bilinearized homologies of LCH algebras and [planar diagram algebras (PDA)](https://arxiv.org/abs/2205.13031).
 It uses plat diagrams to represent Legendrians in R3.
 Plats make [holomorphic disks particularly nice](https://arxiv.org/abs/2104.00505) (helping with algorithmic computation), although putting a Legendrian in plat position will typically introduce many extra crossings.
 Analysis of links is accessible through a web application (with minimal dependencies) for easy visual inspection of link diagrams.
 This means you don't need to know how to code to analyze basic examples.

+Currently everything described below works with Z/2 coefficients.
+Recently Flore Le Roux has added functionality to compute LCH differentials over the integers as part of her M2 thesis.

 Much of this recreates [Sivek's lch.sage](https://www.ma.imperial.ac.uk/~ssivek/code/lch.sage) so that it will be applicable to PDA and be able to handle heavy computations.
 We've also benefited from studying code written by Josh Sabloff and collaborators which extends [gridlink](https://github.com/3-manifolds/gridlink).
 The most developed parts of this software are performance optimized algorithms for enumerating points in varieties over finite fields (see `main/polynomials.py`) and algorithmic computations of spectral sequence Betti numbers (see `main/algebra.py`).
 For an explanation of the latter, see [this note](https://drive.google.com/file/d/1BmXbRcE-ZUWhSj6n8E_wcMgKTp2UKWvf/view?usp=sharing).

 # Installation